The 25 de Abril Bridge in the capital city of Lisbon Portugal is the longest suspension connect in Europe.

 A City With Ancient Architecture

-Way up in Northeastern Portugal there is a region famous for its amazing wines.
+Way up in Northeastern Portugal, there is a region famous for its amazing wines.
 The upper Douro Valley has an amazing history in the production of Wine.
-Winemaking goes all the back to ancient time on the Iberian Peninsula, though it was not till after the middle part of the 17th Century that the Douro Valley came to produce what we know as Port Wine.
-In the year of 1386, the Valley began to be well known for it classic wines.
+Winemaking goes all the back to the ancient time on the Iberian Peninsula, though it was not till after the middle part of the 17th Century that the Douro Valley came to produce what we know as Port Wine.
+In the year 1386, the Valley began to be well-known for its classic wines.

 The triumphal stone Arch of the Arco da Rua Augusta in Lisbon Portugal

 The Rua Augusta is built like a triumphal arch that connects two sides of a historical building in Lisbon on the Praça do Comércio.
 This spectacular arch commemorates the rebuilding of Lisbon after the 1755 earthquake and is adorned with many statues of famous and historical people.
 At the top of the arch is a coat of arms that represents glory, valor, and genius.
 Originally, the building included a bell tower that was redesigned as this magnificent arch a century later.
 Like so many of the buildings in Lisbon, the architecture is exquisite.